c19witness/uk-covid19-inquiry/2023-11-02_module-2/3_Professor_Yvonne_Doyle.rst

 We had the four-country infectious disease consultants and the four-country infection prevention control experts who met regularly; we had the regular clinicians' meetings, which were four countries, during the pandemic; and I chaired, throughout 2021, a four-country genomics group.
 My purpose there was to ensure that the devolved countries got their fair share of funding for the development of their genomic services.

-As well as that, we had regular -- every day we had situation awareness with the four countries and, when they wished to join, the Republic of Ireland, and we kept very close contact on an ad hoc basis with our colleagues in Public Health Scotland.
+As well as that, we had regular -- every day we had situation awareness with the four countries and, when they wished to join, the Republic of Ireland, and we kept very :outline:`close contact` on an ad hoc basis with our colleagues in Public Health Scotland.

 **Mr Wilcock**: My Lady, thank you, I don't have any other questions.
 My other questions were answered earlier.